Have you ever had a chicken who seemed fit and healthy one minute, and the next minute just died, for no apparent reason?

 Unlikely.
 Although still a huge mound of bouncing pup outside the chicken run, inside Luce was instinctively calm and laid back.

 The hens loved her.
 She would lie completely still while they climbed over her.
 So I didn't think it was that.

 I don't like not to have answers.
 I wanted to know why Sophia Lor-hen died.
 So I did what I do - I looked around for answers.
 And what I found was a common cause of death in chickens: Sudden Chicken Death Syndrome.
 You can read more detail about it, here.

 This was my first experience of it.
 I've since had more, and realised it's part of keeping chickens.
 It just happens, sometimes.
-It's a hard, horrible experience, as a video I made after losing my favourite roo shows.
+It's a hard, horrible experience.

 These are viewed in studies(1) as the commonest causes of sudden death in poultry:

 I know Sophia lived a good life and died peacefully, her head resting on the warm Italian soil where she loved to scratch for bugs.
 She provided some rich, healthy, warm eggs during her lifetime.
 She made me laugh when she bullied my tiny bantam roosters and she made me cry when I found her body that morning.